somog007/characterMatters/README.md

 - `npm run build` - Build for production
 - `npm run preview` - Preview production build

+### Netlify Build Hook
+- From the `web` app directory run `npm run trigger:netlify` to ping the Netlify build hook.
+- Ensure the environment variable `NETLIFY_BUILD_HOOK_URL` is exported (or pass it as the first argument) before running the script.
+- Optional environment variables: `NETLIFY_BUILD_BRANCH` to override the branch name and `NETLIFY_BUILD_MESSAGE` to customize the trigger message.

 ## License

 MIT License